chuckie1992/k2-improvements/README.md

 Use at your own risk, I'm not responsible for fires or broken dreams.
 But you do get to keep both halves if something breaks.

+All credits to JaminCollins, he has done major work to improve the K2 series printers for the community.

 ## Warning

 As a _heads up_ these improvements are not compatible with Creality's _auto-calibration_.
 In our experience we get better results through manual tuning.